Standard on Rodent Identification

 Toe clipping must be scientifically justified in an approved IACUC protocol.
 Adequate justification does not include cost, convenience, or lack of formal training in other identification methods.
 As stated in the Guide for the Care and Use of Laboratory Animals, “As a method of identification of small rodents, toe-clipping should be used only when no other individual identification method is feasible and should be combined with genotyping.

-It may be the preferred method for neonatal mice up to 7 days of age as it appears to have few adverse effects on behavior and well-being at this age (Castelhano-Carlos et al. 2010; Schaefer et al. 2010).”
+It may be the preferred method for neonatal rodents up to 7 days of age as it appears to have few adverse effects on behavior and well-being at this age (Castelhano-Carlos et al. 2010; Schaefer et al. 2010).”
 The ideal timing is between 5-7 days of age when the toes are separate and the bone is not calcified and the toes are no longer webbed.
 Toe clipping beyond 7 days of age is considered painful and is not an acceptable procedure for either identification or genotyping.
 If tissue for genotyping is required beyond 7 days of age, alternative methods of collecting tissues should be considered.
 Contact DCM veterinarians at 919-962-5335 for additional information.

 The IACUC allows toe clips on a maximum of 4 toes and no more than 2 toes per foot.
 It is preferable to remove toes from the hind feet rather than the front feet.
 Any identification numbering system should be designed to minimize the number of toes clipped per animal.
 The hallux (also referred to as dew claw or thumb) may not be cut as this may decrease the rodent’s grasping ability.